 6.2.
 Kali Linux Communities

-There are many Kali Linux communities around the world using many different tools to communicate (forums and social networks, for example).
+There are many Kali Linux communities around the world using many different tools to communicate (forums, real-time chat and social networks, for example).
 In this section, we will only present two official Kali Linux communities.

 The official community forums for the Kali Linux project are located at forums.kali.org.
 Like every web-based forum, you must create an account to be able to post and the system remembers what posts you have already seen, making it easy to follow conversations on a regular basis.